Fire-Head/MHP/README.md

 Fixed-pipeline has major issues with drawing vertex color with lighting enabled, mesh turns black and doesn't react to any light type except ambient.
-The problem is also present on Xbox, PS2 is the only platform on which it works fine.
+The problem is also present on Xbox, PS2 is the only platform on which it works as intended.

 ![Lighting and vertex alpha fix](https://user-images.githubusercontent.com/26774830/124336620-61194700-dba7-11eb-9ca4-a5b9c68e0489.png)